P4R4D1GMSH1FT/university-stuff/ontology-B.md

 - The use of the future tense verb "will eat" indicates that the action of eating dinner occurs at a temporal position beyond the speaker's present moment.
 This tense is understood in relation to the static temporal order, where the event of eating dinner is positioned later than the speaker's present.

 In this interpretation, temporal terms and tensed verbs are understood as indexical expressions that locate events within the fixed temporal framework of the B-series.
 They do not imply any real passage of time or ontological distinction between past, present, and future but rather serve as convenient ways to communicate about temporal relations within our subjective experience.
 #### 8. Characterize the following views regarding the existence of temporal objects: presentism, eternalism, the growing block view, the shrinking block view.
 What are the presuppositions of these views regarding the objective passage of time?

-Let's explore how endurantism, perdurantism, and exdurantism interpret the persistence of objects and analyze the relation of transtemporal identity:

-1. **Endurantism**:
-   - Endurantism posits that objects persist through time by wholly existing at each moment of time.
-According to this view, an object is a single, unified entity that persists through time without any temporal parts.
-   - Transtemporal identity is analyzed in terms of primitive identity.
-An object endures through time by maintaining the same identity across different moments, despite undergoing changes in properties or relations.
-Endurantists typically appeal to primitive identity to explain how an object remains the same entity over time.

-2. **Perdurantism**:
-   - Perdurantism suggests that objects persist through time by having temporal parts.
-According to this view, an object extends across time as a four-dimensional entity, with different parts existing at different moments.
-   - Transtemporal identity is analyzed in terms of temporal parts.
-An object's identity is understood as the sum or collection of its temporal parts across different moments.
-Perdurantists argue that an object can change and evolve over time while still maintaining its identity as the same entity, albeit with different temporal parts at different moments.

-3. **Exdurantism**:
-   - Exdurantism proposes that objects persist through time by being "stretched" across time without enduring through it.
-According to this view, an object is not a single entity that persists through time but rather a series of momentary stages or "temporal slices."
-   - Transtemporal identity is analyzed in terms of temporal stages.
-An object's identity is understood as the collection of its temporal stages across different moments.
-Exdurantists argue that an object's identity is determined by the pattern or arrangement of its temporal stages over time, rather than by any enduring entity persisting through time.

-In summary, endurantism, perdurantism, and exdurantism offer different perspectives on how objects persist through time and how their identities are maintained across different moments.
-Endurantism emphasizes the enduring nature of objects as single entities, perdurantism focuses on objects having temporal parts, and exdurantism views objects as collections of momentary stages.
-Each view provides a distinct account of transtemporal identity based on its understanding of persistence through time.
-Sure, let's characterize each of these views regarding the existence of temporal objects and their presuppositions regarding the objective passage of time:

 1. **Presentism**:
    - Presentism holds that only present objects and events exist.
 Past and future objects and events are considered to be nonexistent.
    - Presupposition: Presentism presupposes an objective passage of time, where the present moment continuously moves forward, and only the present is real.
 Past moments are seen as having ceased to exist, and future moments are yet to come into existence.